On primitive ideals: Applications to symplectic reflection algebras

-Write $\C\G$ for the group algebra of $\G$, and $(TV)\#\G$ for the smash-product of the tensor algebra $TV$ with $\C\G$.
-From now on we identify $V$ with $V^*$ via the symplectic form, hence the Symmetric algebra on $V$ gets identified with $\C[V]$, the polynomial algebra on $V$.
+Write $\C\G$ for the group algebra of $\G$, and $(TV)\#\G$ for the cross product of the tensor algebra $TV$ with $\C\G$.
+From now on, we identify $V$ with $V^*$ via the symplectic form.
+Thus, the symmetric algebra on $V$ is identified with $\C[V]$, the polynomial algebra on $V$.